 The following may not be used as sources: Cliffs Notes, Monarch Notes, Barrons, Wikipedia, or the like.
 Use of on-line sources should be restricted to full-text databases in most cases.
 Evaluating on-line sources should be part of the teaching of the research paper.

 Plagiarism is a serious problem.
 It undermines the scholarly enterprise; it can also cause students to fail the assignment and possibly the course.
 The English Department has a detailed plagiarism policy.
 You must distribute this policy with your syllabus on the first day of class and review it with your students.
-(Copies will be available in the department by the first day of classes.)
 You should also have a statement about the consequences of plagiarizing on your syllabus.
 Research has demonstrated that instructors who address the consequences of plagiarism head-on and discuss the ramifications with their students have fewer incidents overall.
 Please see the excellent Writing Program Administrator’s Statement on Defining and Avoiding Plagiarism: http://wpacouncil.org/files/wpa-plagiarism-statement.pdf.

 What appears to be plagiarism is often students’ inability to paraphrase and summarize correctly.
 Reviewing these two skills in class can help alleviate the problem.
 Having students practice paraphrasing and summarizing before the paper is due will teach them how to use their research validly.